 My path in a few words…

-I grew up in a traditional Christian home, in times – in the sixties – where everything was questioned.
-Thus the books on Darwinism and those on astrology and eastern philosophies coexisted on the living room's table.
-A big Catholic Bible was watching this guardedly from the top shelf she never left.
-Unconvinced by a religion of rites and traditions, and seeing that I did not hurt worse if I escaped the Sunday assignments, I soon relegated the question of the existence of God to oblivion, to concentrate on more concrete matters, like animals and nature, and those things that young people are generally after.
-Speaking of nature, the Bible says that it is an open book.
-Still, a key is needed to decipher it.
-But at the time, the Darwinian explanation suited me well and I considered myself a proud product of this evolution – even if to be honest, my own contribution was nil.
-However, as I entered adult life, some disappointments about my ability to settle in this life reminded me of this crucial question: “Who am I?”
-After long dithering, I finally pulled the big Bible from its shelf and for the first time, read the Gospels and the “Acts of the Spirit of Jesus in the life of ordinary people”.
-Something shattering that I couldn't tell to anyone was happening as I read the words of Jesus.
-It was as if the breath that had inspired the life of Jesus got closer and whispered things in my own ears.
-As if the book was also about me.
+I had grown up in a traditional Christian family, at a time – in the sixties – when it was fashionable to question everything.
+This is how books on Darwinism coexisted with those on astrology or Eastern philosophies on the living room table.
+The big Catholic Bible watched them warily from the top of the bookcase that it never left.
+Not convinced by this religion of rites and traditions and realizing that I was no worse off if I avoided Sunday assignments, I had quickly relegated the question of the existence of God to oblivion, to focus my attention on more tangible things, like animals and nature and on what occupies young people. … Concerning nature, the Bible affirms that it is an open book.
+You still have to know how to decipher it!
+At the time, brainwashing was working at full speed and the Darwinian explanation suited me perfectly.
+I considered myself a proud product of this evolution, even if to be honest, my contribution was non-existent.
+However, as I entered adult life, some disappointments about my integration skills reminded me of this crucial question: “Who am I?”
+After much procrastination, I finally took the big Bible off its shelf and, for the first time, read the Gospels as well as “The Acts of the Apostles,” a story that could just as well have been titled: “The Acts of the Spirit of Jesus in the Lives of Ordinary People.”
+Something overwhelming and that I dared not tell anyone happened in me when I read the words of Jesus.
+As if the breath that had inspired his life was approaching me to reveal the existence of a sacred aspect to my interiority.
+Let’s be frank: I had the impression that this book was also talking about me, and about a hidden destiny available to every man.
 I was amazed.
-But I was also indignant, because I understood that I had almost passed by the most important thing in the universe due to what religion had shown me.
-Then, one day came an invitation to go to a meeting.
-There, without me telling anything to anyone, the Spirit of Jesus inspired some words to the preacher.
-Those words were so personal that they hit my heart.
-A back injury had prevented me from pursuing my dream of traveling and photography down-under and was causing me constant pain, pain of heart as well since I was now being separated from my soul mate.
-As I heard the words pronounced by this preacher who had come all the way from Australia, an invisible hand rested on my back and I was miraculously healed. … So, God had challenged me through the book, and now he was confirming the veracity of the words by this gratuitous and tangible act of love.
+But I was also indignant, realizing that I had nearly missed the most important thing in the universe because of what religion had shown me.
+Then one day an invitation came to a meeting.
+There, without my having asked anyone, the Spirit of Jesus inspired the preacher words He wanted to speak to me.
+It was so personal that it touched my heart.
+I had been prevented from pursuing my dream of traveling and photography on the other side of the world because of a back injury.
+It was heartache too, because I was separated from my soul mate.
+Those comforting words made me realize that nothing that had happened to me had escaped God's knowledge.
+The very moment I heard them, an invisible, warm hand, was placed on the painful spot, and I was miraculously healed of the wound that had been crippling me!
+God had spoken to me through the book, and now he confirmed the truth of the words through this tangible act of pure and free love…

-• The most amazing adventure on Earth?
+• The most Amazing Adventure on Earth?

 • Contact